lumapps/lumRest/README.md

     version: "v1"
     discovery_url: "https://www.googleapis.com/discovery/v1/apis/urlshortener/v1/rest"
 ```

+### Import ###
+Files imported will be executed inside current scenario.
+It works like setup files, excepted that all files will be interpreted, using their own `service`, `setup`, `import` and `commands`.
+They will be executed after `setup` and before `commands`.

+A common use case is to run again a test file with a different setup, without rewriting all test case.
+You can ommit `commands` if you set `import` entries.

 ### Commands ###
 The commands are defined in a list form.
 Each list entry has a mandatory key being the endpoint to be called and some optional keys:
 - `save_result`: saves the result of this endpoint.
 Its value is the name used to reference it (see [Save](#save))